 God, in His love and kindness, has provided to us some small measure of revelation as to Who and what He is like and this encompasses all that we presently need to know about Him.
 And in case we haven’t yet studied or grasped what He says about Who He is, He also tells us plainly what He is not.
 “You thought that the I AM was one like yourself, but now I rebuke you …” (Psalm 50:21).
 Apparently, God finds the idea of us thinking that He is like ourselves utterly appalling.
 And why shouldn’t He?
 The Bible teaches that we are made in His image, not the other way around.
 God is Spirit (John 4:24), and we are to “worship God acceptably with reverence and awe, for our ‘God is a consuming fire.’”
 (Hebrews 12:28-29; Deuteronomy 4:24).

 This does not mean, however, that God is not also personal, intimate, loving, tender, merciful – He is all of these and so much more!
 He created us so that we could experience a profoundly intimate relationship with Himself (1 John 4:10, 19; Leviticus 26:12).
 To attempt to rightly address the theological dangers in the book/movie does not negate these other truths the story attempts to convey about God, such as His love, mercy, and tenderness – all of which are clearly revealed in countless ways to all kinds of people throughout Scripture.
-(I can’t wait to share with you my new Bible study on the incredible story of Hagar being published by Leafwood/ACU Press in early 2018.
-Talk about God’s love and intimacy in the midst of heartache and tragedy!
-And a true story no less!)
+(I can’t wait to share with you my new Bible study on the incredible story of Hagar being released by Leafwood/ACU Press in October 2017.
+Talk about God’s love and intimacy in the midst of heartache and tragedy! )

 Now, back to The Shack and its theology.
 Some have proposed that to watch the movie would be helpful to provide an open door for theological discussions.
 While God most certainly can use anything to accomplish His purposes, applying the same logic would also tell us that watching 50 Shades of Grey may open a door for a discussion about godly relationships.
 Therefore, even when we have the best of intentions, we need to humbly assess ourselves to ensure our decisions are aligned with God’s Spirit and to remember that at times, “There is a way that seems right to a man, but its end is the way to death.“ (Proverbs 14:12).